MichalOpoka/ecfr/cfr/title-17-Commodity-Securities-Exchanges/chapter-I-Commodity-Futures-Trading-Commission/part-48-Registration-Foreign-Boards-Trade/section-48.8.md

 (B) Have the authority to require or direct any market participant to limit, reduce, or liquidate any position the foreign board of trade (or its regulatory authority) determines to be necessary to prevent or reduce the threat of price manipulation, excessive speculation as described in section 4a of the Act, price distortion, or disruption of delivery on the cash settlement process;

-(C) Agree to promptly notify the Commission, with regard to the linked contract, of any change regarding -
+(C) Agree to promptly notify the Commission, with regard to the linked contract, of any change regarding—

 (*1*) The information that the foreign board of trade will make publicly available,